jaheyns/CfdOF/Readme.md

 In the FreeCAD window, select Edit | Preferences ... and choose "CFD".

-Manual installation is however required for [OpenFOAM](http://openfoam.org/download/), [Paraview](http://www.paraview.org/) and [GMSH](http://gmsh.info/), which should be
+However, in Linux, manual installation is required for [OpenFOAM](http://openfoam.org/download/), [Paraview](http://www.paraview.org/) and [GMSH](http://gmsh.info/), which should be